A photo showing a size comparison of Icon of the seas vs the titanic from the front with the miami sunset in the background

 First-class passengers also had access to an indoor swimming pool and Turkish bath.

 Passengers in the lower classes weren’t provided with any entertainment.
-Third-class passengers had access to the poop deck on deck B, a recreational space.
+Third-class passengers had access to the poop deck at the stern.

 Fortunately, Titanic offered some onboard activities to keep passengers occupied.
 The ship had a squash court, smoking room, lounge, Turkish bath, steam room, pool, and gymnasium.